As approved by the Ithaca College Board of Trustees 5/15/2004.

 (2) Descriptions of each position.

 Supporting documentation and justification on the basis of curriculum and enrollment, while critical to the development and approval of staffing plans, are not part of the staffing plan per se.
-After initial approval, each staffing plan will be reviewed at least every two years by the planning unit and the applicable dean, the provost & senior vice president for academic affairs, and the president to ensure that it accurately reflects current and long-range curricular need and enrollment demand.
+After initial approval, each staffing plan will be reviewed at least every two years by the planning unit and the applicable dean, the provost & vice president for academic affairs, and the president to ensure that it accurately reflects current and long-range curricular need and enrollment demand.

 Extraordinary curricular, enrollment, or staffing circumstances may justify the creation of a temporary position that is not included in the staffing plan.
 No such position, however, will remain in existence for more than one (1) year without being identified, justified, and classified in the staffing plan.